Indoor Play in Queens: 13 Play Spaces and Kiddie Gyms with Open Play Hours

 20-21 Steinway Street between 20th Avenue and 20th Road

-Opened by a local mom in spring 2014, this play space has bouncy houses and giant inflatable slides in addition to the standard play space attractions—play sets, a jungle gym with tubes, a rock climbing wall, toys and arcade games, etc. That makes it a great choice for children of all ages, in fact the "big playground" caters to kids up to 13.
+Opened by a local mom in spring 2014, this play space has bouncy houses and giant inflatable slides in addition to the standard play space attractions—play sets, a jungle gym with tubes, a rock climbing wall, toys and arcade games.
+That makes it a great choice for children of all ages, in fact the "big playground" caters to kids up to 13.
 There are regular open play sessions for different age ranges: under 7, all ages and even family nights that come with a buffet.
 You can find the open play schedule online and call 718-777-7529 to reserve your spot.
-Each two-hour session costs $12 per child, save for family bounce night, which is $12 for under age 3, $16.95 for ages 3 and up.
+Each two-hour session costs $12 per child, save for family bounce night, which is $15.99 per child (ages 1-16) and $7.99 per parent.

 A previous version of this post was originally published in November 2010